 Now the situation has drastically changed.
 The place of the Waterfall Model was mostly superseded by a more popular Agile Model in software development.
 The latter model favors repeated revisions and biweekly releases facilitating a smoother workflow and continuous integration of fresh ideas between team members.

 Today, DevOps is a popular software development approach.
 It has found home with such companies as Facebook, Netflix, Amazon, Etsy, and many others.
 If you are contemplating to master DevOps’ principles for better performance in your business, then the first step is hiring DevOps engineers.
-However, first let’s study DevOps to see how it can help your company soar to greater heights.
+However, first let’s study about DevOps benefits to see how it can help your company soar to greater heights.

 DevOps is an acronym for development and operations, hence an abbreviation - Devs and Ops.
 “Dev” stands for software developers, QA, product teams (i.e., a product manager and release managers) and others involved in delivering software.
 “Ops” stands for operational specialists, such as release engineers, systems engineers, administrators, etc.

-DevOps implementations are intended to blend all different development, quality assurance, and IT operations into one seamless process:
+Using benefits of DevOps implementations are intended to blend all different development, quality assurance, and IT operations into one seamless process:

 DevOps is more a culture than a set of principles.
 It’s a new paradigm of organizing a cross-functional team cooperation.
 The changes here are not technical in nature per se but relate more to the way the team works.
 The key here is teamwork.
 Without joint efforts, there can’t be a productive DevOps team.

 Furthermore, DevOps can be envisioned as a philosophy or a new outlook on production implementation.
-DevOps organizations presuppose synergetic collaboration between operations and development teams.
+DevOps organizations presuppose business synergetic collaboration between operations and development teams.
 The central idea behind this is doing away with two different “silos” between two teams and striving for a unified team effort.

 The DevOps movement is characterized as agile and lean.
 Previously, development teams were mainly in charge of product creation (i.e., application development), while the Ops was responsible for reacting to the next problem.